cdig/cd-module/README.md

 #### 3. Custom Elements -> Components
 Custom elements are reserved for components (html + css + js).
 All bets are off for anything inside a custom element — the JS has total freedom to wildly manipulate the element, restructure any internal DOM, introduce styling, etc.

+### z-index
+TODO: port over the table of z-indices from v1, and update with all the new values.

 <br>